single-spa/single-spa/docs/root-application.md

 ### Activity function
 The second argument to `declareChildApplication` must be a function that takes in no arguments and returns a truthy value whenever the child application should be active.
-Most commonly, the activity function determines if a chapp is active by looking at `window.location`.
+Most commonly, the activity function determines if a child application is active by looking at `window.location`.
 When this is done, single-spa as a whole is acting as a high-level router that is framework agnostic.